rkt/rkt/Documentation/devel/update-coreos-stage1.md

 ## Update the manifest files

-Back to the rkt repo, in the directory `stage1/usr_from_coreos/manifest.d`, there are some manifest files that define which files are copied from the CoreOS image to the stage1 image.
+Back to the rkt repo, in the directory `stage1/usr_from_coreos/manifest.d`, there are some manifest files that define which files are copied from the Container Linux image to the stage1 image.

 You need to go through all of them and check that the files listed correspond to files that are in the actual rootfs of the image (which we extracted in the previous step).
 Do this from your root directory: